Scapula and Yoga

 The first step in shoulder alignment is to master basic poses like Tadasana (Mountain Pose) and Urdhva Hastasana (Upward Salute.)
 After getting your shoulder alignment right with these poses, you can move forward with overhead arm reaching like planking, the downward-facing dog, and Adho Mukha Vrksasana (Handstand.)

 When you do basic poses, lift your shoulders to the point where they line up with the base of your neck.
 At the same time, pull the heads of the arm bones backward.
 Also, there should be a slight curve in the back of your neck.

 When your chest rises, refrain from pulling your scapulas together and compressing your spine.
 Keep the lower points of your shoulder blades pressing into your back and apart.
 When you do the overhead reaching poses, you should apply the same basic principles of shoulder alignment.

 When you do asanas that involve overhead reaching, you should rotate your arm bones externally and elevate your shoulder blades slightly.
 Doing so will strengthen the muscles on the back of the infraspinatus and take a load off the supraspinatus, which can get pinched between the scapula and the head of the arm bone.
 (Keleher, n.d.)

 This posture will help you strengthen your serratus anterior as you protract (move away from each other) your shoulders at the top of your plank.

 Start on all fours, then move your knees slightly back from your hips.
-Wrists underneath your shoulders, push the floor away from you as you feel the scapula move out to the sides of your back.
-Hold that for a few breaths or lift the knees off the floor if this variation feels easy to you.
+Wrists underneath your shoulders push the floor away from you as you feel the scapula move out to the sides of your back.
+Hold that for a few breaths, or lift the knees off the floor if this variation feels easy.